 - 5. Deficit financing, describing its anticipated composition. - 6.
-Macroeconomic assumptions, including at least estimates of GDP growth, inflation, interest rates, and the exchange rate. - 7.
-Debt stock, including details at least for the beginning of the current fiscal year presented in accordance with GFS or other comparable standard. - 8.
-Financial assets, including details at least for the beginning of the current fiscal year presented in accordance with GFS or other comparable standard.
+Macroeconomic assumptions, including at least estimates of GDP growth, inflation, interest rates, and the exchange rate. - Debt stock, including details at least for the beginning of the current fiscal year presented in accordance with GFS or other comparable standard.